onlyati/Global-variable-service-provider-on-Linux/README.md

 dotnet build
 dotnet publish
 ```
+Note: .NET 5.0 runtime environment is required to run this.
+Check Microsoft webpage about how to install it to your distro.

 Then you can copy the published members from the work directory into the running directory, for example /usr/share/GlobalVariableProvide/1.0